covidcanidoit/covidcanidoit/schema.md

 users: {} // list of known users
 ```

-Each dataset has a "slug" which is also the top-level region name -- "US", "UK", etc.
+Each dataset has a "slug" which is also the top-level region name -- "us", "uk", etc.
 ```
 dataset: {
   <slug1>: {},